mrkkrp/markkarpov.art/essay/perception-routines.md

   or by P?
 * The argument that something is valuable simply because it is produced by a human needs philosophical defense and justification.
-Whatever moral considerations that support this stance have to be explicitly stated and critically analyzed.
+Whatever moral considerations support this stance have to be explicitly stated and critically analyzed.
 It is perhaps more promising to suppose that there should be something more to human-produced output than simply the fact that it is human-produced.